 In addition to Zika, diseases—like malaria—are spread in Costa Rica via bug bites.
 Malaria is rare in Costa Rica, but coming prepared with bug spray can’t hurt.

-US citizens do not need a visa to travel to Costa Rica, and thus do not need to provide proof of specific vaccinations.
-Nonetheless, it’s wise to meet with a doctor to make sure your vaccinations are up to snuff before you depart.
-If Costa Rica is only one stop on a grand tour of Latin America, you’ll need a yellow fever vaccination to enter the country from certain nearby places, like Peru, Ecuador, or Brazil.
+A note on Yellow Fever: If Costa Rica is only one stop on a grand tour of Latin America, you’ll need a yellow fever vaccination to enter the country from certain nearby places, like Peru, Ecuador, and Brazil.

 For the most up-to-date safety information, connect with a local to plan your trip.
 They’ll create a custom itinerary that hits all of Costa Rica’s must-see spots—including how to enjoy them safely.
 Basically, it’s like having a best friend in Costa Rica—why see the country any other way?
 Learn more.